hzeller/beagleg/README.md

 The [acceleration - travel - deceleration] motion profile is entirely created within the PRU from parameters sent by the host CPU (i.e. BeagleBone ARM) via a ring-buffer.
-The host CPU prepares the data, such as parsing the G-Code and doing travel planning, while all the real-time critical parts are done in the PRU.
+The host CPU prepares the data, such as parsing the [G-Code][./G-code.md] and doing travel planning, while all the real-time critical parts are done in the PRU.
 The host program needs less than 1% CPU-time processing a typical G-Code file.